 She’s never held a 9 to 5 job

 Her Majesty has never had to work a typical 9 to 5 office job a day in her life.
 Even though being the Queen of England is a 24/7 job, it sure is worth it—global wealth insights firm estimates her net worth to be at least $520 million.
 Here is how much every person in the royal family is worth.

 She’s never really dated

 Queen Elizabeth II met the love of her life, Prince Philip, at the young age of 13 at a wedding.
 He was only 18 at the time.
 It wasn’t until the summer of 1939 that their romantic courtship took off and by 1947 they were engaged.
-Sixty-one years later, the royal pair remains happily married.
+More than 70 years later, the royal pair remains happily married.
 It’s safe to say that the former princess didn’t really date around because unlike most teenage girls, she already had her sights set on her prince charming.
 Next, take a look at more fascinating facts about Queen Elizabeth.